processing/processing-docs/contrib_generate/README.md

 ###`build_listing.py`
 * Reads `sources.conf` and writes `contributions.txt`
-* Use it by running the following in the command line: `python build_listing.py sources.conf contributions.txt`
+* Use it by running the following in the command line: `python build_listing.py`
+* You can also pass in arguments for the input and output files: `python build_listing.py sources.conf contributions.txt`

 ###`contributions.txt`
 * Contains all the data for all the contributions.